Fiserv/digital-disbursements-platform/docs/documentation/features/visaplus.md

 ## Introduction

 The Visa Plus feature empowers clients to activate Visa+ as a payout method on DDP for both Portal and Direct Disbursement merchants.
-This functionality facilitates the implementation of the Visa+ B2C (Bussiness-to-Consumer) use case, enabling participating payout merchants to provide consumers with the choice to link their Visa+ payname to receive payments seamlessly. tilizing Visa+ instead of Visa provides enhanced security, increased convenience, personalized options, global acceptance, mobile integration, and dedicated customer support, surpassing the standard services offered by Visa.
+This functionality facilitates the implementation of the Visa+ B2C (Bussiness-to-Consumer) use case, enabling participating payout merchants to provide consumers with the choice to link their Visa+ payname to receive payments seamlessly.
+Utilizing Visa+ instead of Visa provides enhanced security, increased convenience, personalized options, global acceptance, mobile integration, and dedicated customer support, surpassing the standard services offered by Visa.

 ## Use Case Example(s)